Daniel-Ze/Leaf-disc-scoring/scripts/README.md

 ## 6. Training the CNN models

-For the training of the first CNN we need the jupyter notebook from the scripts folder.
+For the training of the CNNs we need the jupyter notebook from the scripts folder.
 Make sure to install jupyter in the keras conda environment:
 ```shell
 $ conda activate keras
 (keras) $ mamba install jupyter